neulab/prompt2model/prompt2model/model_evaluator/readme.md

 the keys correspond to the names of the metrics, and the values represent the computed metric values.

-Please ensure that you have the necessary metric libraries installed and adjust the code and configuration based on your specific evaluation requirements and the structure of your dataset.
+Please ensure that you have the necessary metric libraries installed and feel free adjust the code and configuration based on your specific evaluation requirements and the structure of your dataset.